Firefighter union president rips Trump for "demeaning" comments about California wildfires

 The president of the California Professional Firefighters criticized President Trump on Saturday after he threatened to withhold federal payments to the state, claiming its forest management is "so poor."
 The president made the comments as the state is battling multiple deadly wildfires.

-"The president's message attacking California and threatening to withhold aid to the victims of the cataclysmic fires is ill-informed, ill-timed and demeaning to those who are suffering as well as the men and women on the front lines," Brian K. Rice said in a statement.
+"The president's message attacking California and threatening to withhold aid to the victims of the cataclysmic fires is ill-informed, ill-timed and demeaning to those who are suffering as well as the men and women on the front lines," CPF President Brian Rice said in a statement.

 Earlier Saturday, Mr. Trump said "there is no reason for these massive, deadly and costly fires in California."
 He said "billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests.
 Remedy now, or no more Fed payments!"